 - to consider seriously and respond to advice and criticism;

-- to meet the requirements of the University, College of Graduate Studies, and program, including those about deadlines and thesis style;
+- to meet the requirements of the University, College of Graduate and Postdoctoral Studies, and program, including those about deadlines and thesis style;

 Yearly Advisory Committee Meetings